Definition

 EU Ombudsman Outlines Transparency and AI Oversight Priorities

-The European Ombudsman has signaled intensified oversight of EU transparency and AI Act implementation, targeting administrative delays and the development of AI standards.
-This indicates a shift toward greater public access to regulatory files and increased scrutiny of the technical standards and energy reporting used to demonstrate AI compliance.
+The European Ombudsman has launched intensified oversight of EU transparency and AI Act implementation, focusing on administrative delays and the development of technical standards.
+This signals a shift toward greater public access to regulatory files and increased scrutiny of the standards and energy reporting used to demonstrate AI compliance.

 European Parliament Research Service Reviews Impact Assessment for CBAM Revision

-The European Parliament Research Service has validated the impact assessment for expanding the Carbon Border Adjustment Mechanism (CBAM) to downstream products, signaling progress toward broader carbon pricing on imports.
-Businesses should prepare for increased compliance costs and reporting obligations as the EU moves to close carbon leakage loopholes and extend financial liabilities to a wider range of manufactured goods.
+The European Parliament has endorsed the impact assessment for expanding the Carbon Border Adjustment Mechanism to downstream products and strengthening anti-circumvention measures.
+Importers of manufactured goods should prepare for increased carbon pricing liabilities and complex reporting requirements as the EU closes carbon leakage loopholes.

 EU Civil Society Joint Statement Warns ESRS Cuts Could Hide Companies' Impacts